vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-11-run-time-type-information.md

 ```

 Which constructor will be called?
 It's the `construct {}` block that
-will be described in the section about gobject-style construction.
+is described under [GObject-style construction](03-02-construction#gobject-style-construction) in the Construction section.